Skip to content

 Sri Lanka

-The Dutch Cannel was built to be the main supply route along the western coast linking Colombo, ports, and cities by the Portuguese in the 17th century, and it runs through central Negombo.
-You can take a boat and have a stunning tour watching beautiful sights, and also walk on the dock to see the boats passing through the canal, giving you great views of the local life in the city.
+The Dutch Cannel was built by the Portuguese in the 17th century to be the main supply route along the western coast, linking Colombo, ports, and cities.
+It runs through central Negombo.
+You can take a boat and have a stunning tour, watching beautiful sights.
+You can also walk on the dock to see the boats passing through the canal, giving you great views of the local life in the city.

 Fish Market

-The fish market in Negombo is the second largest in Sri Lanka; it is close to the Dutch Fort, with all kinds of seafood available and can be cooked by order.
+The fish market in Negombo is the second largest in Sri Lanka.
+It is close to the Dutch Fort, and all kinds of seafood are available and can be cooked by order.

 Another fish market is located near the sea and directly on the beach, where fishermen lay the fish to dry in the sun.
 This method is known as karawala.